ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/down-and-dirty/index.md

         (d) With your family or den, make a mineral test kit, and test minerals according to the Mohs scale of mineral hardness.
 Record the results.
     **Option B:** Complete one of the following:
         (a) Make a fossil cast.
         (b) Make a dinosaur dig.
-Be a paleontologist, and dig through a dinosaur dig made by another member of your den.
+Be a paleontologist and dig through a dinosaur dig made by another member of your den.
 Show and explain the ways a paleontologist works carefully during a dig.
         {{#note type="counselor"}}The official requirement stops after "Show and explain", but the extra wording was found in another requirement.{{/note}}
 3. Investigate: Choose A or B or C or D and complete ALL the requirements:
     A. Volcanoes erupt